 Overall, the Brumus had it all – I loved the design and setting, the service was friendly and excellent, the food was delicious and at £19.95 for the three-course, albeit limited choice menu, it was very good value for that standard of restaurant.
 I’ll definitely be going back.
 There is also a bar next door which looked tempting, but I will have to save that until another time.

-- Brumus is located at the Haymarket Hotel, 1 Suffolk Place, SW1Y 4HX.
-Nearest tube: Piccadilly Circus or Charing Cross.
+- Brumus is located at the Haymarket Hotel, 1 Suffolk Place, St James, SW1Y 4HX.
+Nearest stations: Piccadilly Circus or Charing Cross.
 Open for breakfast, lunch and dinner.
 For more information, visit their website.